hyrin/CopyGram/README.md

 # CopyGram

-`CopyGram` представляет собой копию Instagram на языке Ruby.
+`CopyGram` is a copy of Instagram in Ruby.

 ## Purpose

-Целью проекта `CopyGram` является изучение стека технологий разработки на языке руби через практику
+The goal of the project `CopyGram` is to study the development in the ruby language through practice.

 ## License